phetsims/graphing-quadratics/doc/implementation-notes.md

-Smaller pieces of code related to core description can be found by searching for description-related options (`accessibleName`, `accessibleHelpText`, `accessibleObjectResponse`, `accessibleContextResponse`) and the `doAccessibleObjectResponse` method in classes for draggable objects.
+Smaller pieces of code related to core description can be found by searching for description-related options (`accessibleName`, `accessibleHelpText`, `accessibleObjectResponse`, `accessibleContextResponse`) and the `doAccessibleObjectResponse` method in classes for draggable objects (manipulators, point tools).

 ## PhET-iO